Kaurin/lab-teleport/Readme.md

 ### main_kube_helm.yml

 This playbook will deploy:
-* 1 k3s single-node Cluster which will host `teleport-cluster` and `teleport-kube-agent` helm charts
+* 1x k3s single-node Kubernetes cluster which will host `teleport-cluster` and `teleport-kube-agent` helm charts
-* 2 k3s single-node Clusters which will host the `teleport-kube-agent` and join the `teleport-cluster` from the bulletpoint above
+* 2x k3s single-node Kubernetes clusters which will host the `teleport-kube-agent` and join the `teleport-cluster` from the bulletpoint above
 * All 3 k3s nodes will join the `teleport-cluster` as SSH nodes with either agent or agentless (defaults to agentless)

 You can control whether you want an L4 or L7 traefik-based LB (IngressRouteTCP vs IngressRoute respectively).